×

 • Pashto is spoken as a national language in: Afganistan, Pakistan, Pashtun diaspora.

 You will also get to know the continents where Afrikaans and Pashto speaking countries lie.
-Based on the number of people that speak these languages, the position of Afrikaans language is not available and position of Pashto language is 82.
+Based on the number of people that speak these languages, the position of Afrikaans language is 23 and position of Pashto language is 82.
 Find all the information about these languages on Afrikaans and Pashto.

 Afrikaans and Pashto Language History